psisoyev/psisoyev.github.io/_posts/2020-03-21-welcome-zio.markdown

 On certain topics I will not go into details, but rather provide links to allow you to do your own research.
 The intent of this post is to familiarize you with the library on a high level.
 In the next chapters I would like to cover more specific parts of ZIO ecosystem and guide you in a deep dive into the different parts of the library.

-Please note that we will be using ZIO version `1.0.0-RC18-2`.
-We should not expect to see ZIO API changes in the next release candidates before the official release of version 1.0.
 If for some reason you are interested in ZIO version `1.0.0-RC17` you are welcome to read [first edition of this post](https://scala.monster/welcome-zio-old/).

 If you prefer reading code rather than text you please check the [project page](https://github.com/psisoyev/release-pager).